Payments to employees

 Holiday pay and advance payments

-You may pay your employee ‘holiday pay’ in advance of their usual pay day.
+Employers may pay an employee ‘holiday pay’ in advance of their usual pay day.

 Advance holiday pay may result in the employee receiving two or three weeks’ pay in one week.
 The employee then receives no pay in the following two or three weeks.
-You may apply those weeks' tax credits, rate bands and Universal Social Charge (USC) cut-off points to the holiday pay.
-This cannot be done if your employee is leaving employment immediately after receiving holiday pay.
+The employer may apply those weeks' tax credits, rate bands and Universal Social Charge (USC) cut-off points to the holiday pay.
+This cannot be done if the employee is leaving employment immediately after receiving holiday pay.

 This procedure can also be applied to payments made to employees where there is a seasonal shutdown of the business.